 6th Dan Aikikai Sensei Ivan Novikov is a President of the oldest in Russia Martial Arts club named Lenkai, a Head Coach of the National Council of Aikido in Russia, a Father of FIVE children and a great Aikido teacher.

 He started learning Aikido under Sergey Kiselev in 1990.
 Attended a lot of Naomi Namura, learned a lot from Nobuyoshi Tamura, from which he got his ranks up to the 4th Dan.
-Currently, Ivan is an official Yoshimitsu Yamada‘s student in Russia where the last one comes on an annual basis.
+Currently, Ivan represents Yoshimitsu Yamada‘s direction in Russia where the last one comes on an annual basis.

-Novikov has a teaching experience since 1993 and he never stops.
+Novikov has a teaching experience since 1993 and he never stoped.
 When you join Ivan’s class for the first time you are already late!
 It’s very much intense right from the start.

 I would clearly call him an open-minded person.
 He gives it to you right in the face without thinking too much and you get the reason.
 This makes a learning process easy to understand, making you ready for the next events without overthinking.
 He is not hiding any technical or psychological secrets.
 His biggest secret is hard work on long-distance of time.
 It’s up to you on how much you can take.